adeturner/persistenceServices/README.md

 ```
 export CLOUDEVENT_DOMAIN=mydomain.com // Cloud events will have source {CLOUDEVENT_DOMAIN}/{docType.String}
 export DEBUG=false            // if true, debug output on
-export USE_FIRESTORE=true     // if true reads will come from here
+export USE_FIRESTORE=true     // if true reads will come from here; writes will also go here if USE_CQRS=false
-export USE_PUBSUB=true        // if true writes will be sent to the topic
+export USE_PUBSUB=true        // if true enables a pubsub connection
-export USE_CQRS=false         // if true writes are sent to the topic
+export USE_CQRS=false         // if true writes are sent to pubsub
 export GCP_PROJECT=myproject  // project for GCP connections
 export GOOGLE_APPLICATION_CREDENTIALS=~/secrets/persistenceServices.json  // if testing outside of GCP
 ```